 Four: World Peace Now?

 Watch the TV news, read national news magazines and newspapers.
 Is this world enjoying peace?
-Do you believe Christ would allow murders, rapes, child molestation, riots, and wars under His divine rulership?
+Do you believe the Father would allow murders, rapes, child molestation, riots, and wars under His divine rulership administered by Christ?

 No!
-Obviously, Christ—the Prince of Peace—is not yet ruling His kingdom on earth today.
+Obviously, God is not yet ruling His Kingdom on Earth today.

 As you can see, rather than simply letting the Bible interpret itself, these writers relied on their own interpretation.
 As a result, they have kept themselves from understanding the plain and true meaning behind Colossians 1:13.